rickichann/youtube-docker-airflow-rickichann/README.md

 - Open your terminal, type pip ```docker-compose up -d```, and press enter.

 ## Module 2: ETL Scheduling from PostgreSQL to PostgreSQL with Airflow.
-- Insert data into PostgreSQL
-  - Open your terminal, type ``jupyter notebook`` If you haven't installed it yet, you can see it in this tutorial [Jupyter Notebook](https://www.youtube.com/watch?v=ENApxFALR7M).
-  - Create new .ipynb file
-  - Copy and paste this file nyc_ingestion.py and run the code.

 - Access to database with TablePlus
   - Database Configuration:
   ```